rebeccafuchs/sequence_coverage_analysis/README.md

 with a user input minimum depth.
 The data is put into a single csv file, and a bar graph shows the fractional coverage graphically for eaach sample.
 In the last part of the script I download a refrence genome from ncbi, and re-align the samples.
 Instead of graphing each samples fractional coverage, I created a line plot.
-The plot shots the coverage for each sample in all position of the reference.
+The plot shows the coverage for each sample in all position of the reference.